flying-dude/efly/docs/README.md

 Create and manage bootable disk images based on Arch Linux.

 Subcommands:
-  efly dd        :: Install an efly system directly on a given block device. efly img       :: Create a read-write disk image with expanding root partition. efly rom       :: Create a read-only disk image.
+  efly dd        :: Create an efly system directly on a given block device. efly rom       :: Create a read-only disk image.

   efly qemu      :: Boot a disk image using qemu.